How to Keep an RV Cool in Summer

 Cover the Windows

-Covering the windows with reflective insulation prevents the sun shining through the window.
+Covering the windows with reflective insulation prevents the sun from shining through the window.
 The insulated material is more effective than regular curtains or shades at keeping the heat out.

 Cover the Skylights